 6. Wix

-Wix is another go-to option for small businesses, freelancers, and entrepreneurs to launch a website quickly and easily, emphasizing simplicity and drag-and-drop building.
+I think Wix is a great option for small businesses, freelancers, and entrepreneurs to launch a website quickly and easily, emphasizing simplicity and drag-and-drop building.
 As such, Wix helps you cover the SEO essentials on your website without getting too deep in the weeds.

 As a Wix user, your main SEO resource will be Wix SEO Wiz, a knowledge base that explains how to build and publish a website capable of competing in the SERPs.
 Use it to evaluate your site’s SEO, discover useful tips, and learn how to improve it on the Wix platform.

-Wix lets you handle SEO essentials from your dashboard — this includes alternative text for images, SSL, sitemaps (though you’ll need to resubmit and manage your sitemap through Google Search Console), canonical URLS, redirects, meta descriptions, and URL tidying.
+I like that Wix lets you handle SEO essentials from your dashboard.
+This includes alternative text for images, SSL, sitemaps (though you’ll need to resubmit and manage your sitemap through Google Search Console), canonical URLs, redirects, meta descriptions, and URL tidying.

 Wix Pros

-• Automatic XML sitemap creation and submitting to Google Search Console
+- Automatic XML sitemap creation and submission to Google Search Console

 Wix Cons